-In this blog, GrowthJockey has reviewed the top 20 venture capital companies helping Indian startups.
+In this blog, GrowthJockey has reviewed the list of venture capital firms[1], top 20, helping Indian startups.
 Here’s a look at them:

 Accel is a private equity company started in 1983, with headquarters in Palo Alto, California, United States.
 In India, Accel started operating in 2008 and has invested in many notable companies.